 The need is rising for skilled experts to deal with all aspects of human health.
 The fields of wellness, healthcare, nutrition, physical education, community and global health, and complementary health therapies are growing at record rates.

-The Bachelor of Science in Health Studies degree program at Monmouth University focuses on developing professionals who will promote health and prevent disease across diverse areas in medical, community, nonprofit, corporate, and government settings.
+The Bachelor of Science in Health Studies focuses on developing professionals who will promote health and prevent disease across diverse areas in medical, community, nonprofit, corporate, and government settings.
 The curriculum also offers a broad and intensive education in the relationship between lifestyle and health.
 The focus on the sciences makes this major a good fit for those students pursuing careers as healthcare professionals.
 Students interested in pursuing careers in medicine, dentistry, and similar programs should consult with the Pre-Health Advisory Committee.

 Bachelor of Science in Health & Physical Education prepares students for careers in coaching, athletic training, and fitness training, as well as graduate or professional schools for physical therapy, exercise science, and other similar professions.
 The curriculum combines 30 credits of health studies course work with 18 credits of physical education courses including exercise physiology, biomechanics, sports psychology, and motor skill development.
 Students may also choose from free electives such as Coaching Courses, Preventing Athletic